WMI's Uganda Loan Program Operations

 Kibaale District

 In 2014, WMI began a new partnership with the Buseesa Community Development Centre (BCDC) in western Uganda to expand the small loan program the group had started.
 That expansion has been a roaring success.
-BCDC now has over 1,000 members, a loan fund of over $100,000, and a 98% repayment rate.
+BCDC and the four satellites sub-hubs it manages now serve over 2,000 loan program members.

 BCDC does not just manage a rural loan hub for women - they also built a primary school and a clinic that provides neonatal care and delivery.
 BCDC's medical and educational outreach is a significant reason the loan program is a success.